Raheekhan/SideProject/README.md

 However using BrowserMob Proxies are causing massive slowdown during the executions, so I am working on a different approach (In Progress).

-I will in the future also add some more aspects such as REST API, and in general make the Framework more dynamic.
+I've added some basic REST API Tests in a seperate Module, and will add more functionalities to it.

 The purpose of this project is for learning.